Freelance work from home jobs.

 There are several reasons that the number of freelancers is increasing.
 One of the key ones is the increase mobile communication methods and technology that allows for virtual work-sharing.
 This is what is also driving the work at home industry.

-Other important reasons for the increasing number of contractors are Generation Yers opting for self-employment, semi-retired baby boomers looking for part-time work in retirement, an increasing number of small- and medium-sized employers and also a focus of employers to develop flexible workforces so they can be more agile and scale up (or down) to meet demand.
+Other important reasons for the increasing number of contractors are Generation Yers as well as Millennials opting for self-employment, semi-retired baby boomers looking for part-time work in retirement, an increasing number of small- and medium-sized employers and also a focus of employers to develop flexible workforces so they can be more agile and scale up (or down) to meet demand.
 Another unfortunate reason for the growth is the increasing cost of benefits, namely health care expenses.
 So a con is that employers will usually not offer benefits to these freelancers.
 Full time job are also challenging to find, so people are turning to these services for some form of income.
+Other people are combining hustle type jobs with their freelance work.

 Some of these studies also show that labor market trends are calling for full-time jobs to be replaced with part time, flexible positions.
 These means that regular paychecks and benefits that people received in the past, like health care, are being replaced by part-time and freelance work.
 The increasing trend has left many Americans engaged in often hopeless searches for permanent jobs.